Unboxed-Software/solana-course/content/type-cosplay.md

 # Lesson Objectives

+*By the end of this lesson, you will be able to:*

 - Explain the security risks associated with not checking account types
 - Implement an account type discriminator using long-form Rust
 - Use Anchor's `init` constraint to initialize accounts